openplans/openblock-old/README.txt

 =====

 The eb map system.
 This is mostly used for rendering and serving map tiles with Mapnik.

-ebgeo also contains some clustering display logic used by ebpub, so you need to have it installed even if you don't use Mapnik.
-(TODO: we should break that dependency)
+This package is optional and not installed by default.

 For more information, see ebgeo/README.TXT